Lumiera

 Glossary

-The above outline of the design uses a lot of special terms and common termes used with specific meaning within Lumiera.
-To ease the understanding, we’ve collected a Glossary of common terms.
+The above outline of the design uses a lot of special terms and common terms used with specific meaning within Lumiera.
+To ease understanding, we’ve collected together a glossary of common terms.